solliancenet/sentinel-defender-workshop-400/day-02/lab04-log-analytics-customization.md

 ## Exercise 5 : Extending Azure Sentinel Incidents (Optional)

-This task requires registration to gain access to an API Key.
-It can take a few days to do this action.
+This task requires registration with RiskIQ to gain access to an API Key.
+It can take a few days to do this action, but if you wish to perform these steps, you can get through most of them without the account/key.

 ### Task 1 : RiskIQ Api Key